-There is so much lack of control under the Buhari’s government – Junaid blasts president
+There Is So Much Lack of Control Under the Buhari’s Government – Junaid Blasts President

 “It is now obvious that President Buhari cannot fight corruption.
 A top chieftain of the All Progressives Congress confided in me during a tour that the corruption going on under this government is mind-boggling.”

-Meanwhile, NAIJ.com previously reported that the minister of state of petroleum, Kachikwu and Baru met to discuss the future of the country’s petroleum industry.
+Meanwhile, Onlinenigeria.com previously reported that the minister of state of petroleum, Kachikwu and Baru met to discuss the future of the country’s petroleum industry.

 There are reports that they met on Tuesday, October 10, at the ongoing Nigerian Economic Summit in Abuja, at the Energy Policy Committee breakout session.